ohlogic/utility-toolShed/README.md

 contents by name and display it in a webkit window to minimize Gtk GUI fluff.
 It has javascript json communication with the window button action and the webkit GUI.
 Also it uses modern f-strings.

+php_apache_server_v3.4.py  ---  20150416

+A program to create the latest php and Apache server at the time by modifying the Apache config file to work with php.